-LLL is a writing system invented by Levi Layague Miranda in 2004 It is intended to be used to write Tagalog, but its rule sets can also be implemented to transcribe Sugbuhanon, Kapampangan, and other major languages of the Philippines.
+LLL is a writing system that has been developed by Levi Layague Miranda since 2004.
+It is intended to be used to write Tagalog, but its rule sets can also be implemented to transcribe other major languages of the Philippines.

-The purpose of LLL is to unify the languages of the Philippines in writing, making it easier for Tagalog speakers to recognize, learn and appreciate terms from other dialects and vice versa.
-It has 777 basic characters (hence the term "LLL") and a thousand of derivative characters.
-All of the characters are based on the form and/or on the strokes of the Baybayin, an ancient Philippine script.
-The Baybayin characters and strokes are blocked, reversed and combined to form new characters to represent individual root words.
+LLL could make it easier for Tagalog speakers to recognize, learn and appreciate terms from other Philippine languages.
+It has 777 basic characters and thousands of derivative characters.
+All of the characters are based on the form and strokes of the Baybayin, an ancient Philippine script.
+The Baybayin characters and strokes are blocked, reversed and combined to form new characters that represent individual root words.
 LLL employs a number of methods/rules in blocking or stacking to promote easier character recognition and readability.
-These methods are based on Baybayin kudlit system and on the technique in producing semantic-phonetic Chinese characters.
+These methods are based on the Baybayin kudlit system and on the techniques in producing semantic-phonetic Chinese characters.

 Ang lahat ng tao'y isinilang na malaya at pantay-pantay Sa karangalan at mga karapatan.
 Sila'y pinagkalooban ng katuwiran at budhi at dapat magpalagayan ang isa't isa sa diwa ng pagkakapatiran.